 Our Dust Diseases team is continuing to lead the way in compensation claims for Australian workers suffering from silicosis, a serious and potentially deadly lung disease impacting miners, stonemasons and construction and tunnelling industry workers.
 Our team has been at the forefront of pioneering compensation outcomes for silica induced autoimmune diseases, including scleroderma, rheumatoid arthritis and lupis.
-The team hosted an educational event with the Thoracic Society of Australia and New Zealand with Oxford Professor, Epidemiologist and Rheumatologist, Alan Silman, who has been instrumental in helping the team successfully prosecute autoimmune dust injury claims.
+We are confident that our team's tireless work will soon result in a world-first ban on engineered stone.